RJ-Gamer/django-activity-tracker/README.md

 ## Common Pitfalls (Avoid These)

 * ❌ Expecting signals to capture API intent
-* ❌ Expecting bulk updates to be audited automatically
+* ❌ Expecting bulk updates to be audited
 * ❌ Logging raw PII in diffs
 * ❌ Relying on thread-locals
+* ❌ Treating metadata as an audit event

 ---